thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ![](https://i.imgur.com/AIKsLux.png)

 Many programs have configuration settings that they want stored out of plain sight from users.
 Traditionally, these settings are stored in hidden files and directories in your home directory.
-As a professional web developer, you'll want to be able to access and modify these settings.
-And throughout this course, you'll be doing just that.
+As a professional web developer, you'll want to access and modify these settings and, throughout this course, you'll be doing just that.

 **TIP:** In fish, the `la` command is the same as `ls -hal` only faster to type.